garden-io/garden/docs/providers/local-kubernetes.md

 For general Kubernetes usage information, please refer to the [guides section](../guides/README.md).
 For local clusters a good place to start is the [Local Kubernetes guide](../guides/local-kubernetes.md) guide.
-The [demo-project](../examples/demo-project.md) example project and guide is also helpful as an introduction.
+The [demo-project](../examples/demo-project.md) example project and guide are also helpful as an introduction.

 If you're working with a remote Kubernetes cluster, please refer to the [`kubernetes` provider](./kubernetes.md) docs, and the [Remote Kubernetes guide](../guides/remote-kubernetes.md) guide.

 ## Reference

 Below is the schema reference for the `local-kubernetes` provider.
-For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../guides/configuration-files.md).
+For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../guides/configuration-files.md).

 The reference is divided into two sections.
 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.